+bership which should be re- corded in the spaces below:

 Pledge Dues \$ per

 Initiation fee \$

 Badge Charge \$ to \$

 Student Member Dues \$ per

 Board and Room \$ per

 Headquarters Fund \$ per

-Other \$ per
+Other e nor

 The initiation fee includes chapter and national Fraternity charges.
 The latter includes a membership certificate and lifetime subscription to The Gear of Theta Tau.
 The chapter is obligated to collect the total initiation fee and badge charge prior to initiation, and has no authority to make special arrangements in individual cases.
-It should be noted that the badge charge depends upon the style selected, whether a guard (in a variety of styles) is derived, or whether the chapter provides the badge.
+It should be noted that the badge charge depends upon the style selected, whether a guard (in a variety of styles) is desired, or whether the chapter provides the badge of styles is desired, or whether the chapter provides the badge of the provides of the strength of involved for board and room provided a member or pledge.